Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides

 \subsection{TransVAE Models and Training}

-To investigate the importance of additional information on the LBO algorithm and on the latent space that it traverses, we trained TransVAE models in conjunction with property predictors of different combinations of physico-chemical characteristics.
+To investigate the importance of additional information on the LBO algorithm and on the latent space that it traverses, we trained TransVAE models in conjunction with property predictors of different combinations of {the physico-chemical characteristics Boman Index, hydrophobicity, and charge}.
 Jointly training property predictors requires target values of these characteristics for corresponding (latent representations of) sequences.
 We computed Boman Index, net charge at a pH of 7.2, and hydrophobicity of every sequence in both the training set and test set.
-Boman Index attempts to estimate whether a peptide will bind to membranes or other proteins by summing the solubility values of individual amino acids in the peptide, normalized by length.
-For hydrophobicity, we use the Kyte-Doolittle scale and average the hydrophobicity values of amino acids in a given peptide.
-Charge at a pH of 7.2 is computed by summing the charge of each amino acid at a pH of 7.2 in the peptide.
-These physicochemical properties are of interest in AMP design because of they relate to whether an AMP will interact with or penetrate a cell membrane.
+Boman Index is defined by summing the solubility values of individual amino acids in the peptide, normalized by length \cite{boman2003antibacterial}.
+It functions as an estimate of whether a peptide will bind to membranes or other proteins.
+For hydrophobicity, we use the Kyte-Doolittle scale \cite{kyte1982simple} and average the hydrophobicity values of amino acids in a given peptide for an overall estimate of peptide affinity with water.
+Charge at a pH of 7.2 is simply computed by summing the predicted charge of each amino acid in the peptide at a pH of 7.2.
+These physicochemical properties are of interest in AMP design because {of} they relate to whether an AMP will interact with or penetrate a cell membrane.

 To compute these physicochemical properties, we used the python package \textit{peptides} \cite{peptides_pypi}.
 The properties were then normalized to have zero mean and unit standard deviation using their respective training set means and standard deviations; the test set property values was normalized using the training set means and standard deviations.